 If it were up to me and the other customers they have abused, SunTrust should have an “F.” I believe customers should be able to trust the branch manager of their bank, so if a branch manager makes a customer a promise, SunTrust should honor it.
 SunTrust should provide all customers with a Truth in Savings Agreement for time accounts and stop being deceptive with their customers.
 SunTrust should provide accurate information to the IRS regarding IRA transfers.
 SunTrust should also advise their customers if they intend to place a hold on funds deposited with them on the day that the deposit is made instead of concealing the fact.

 I have since cancelled the other two accounts that I had with SunTrust and do not intend to do business with them ever again.
 Do not trust the Better Business Bureau rating of “A+” for SunTrust.
 A brief on-line search will reveal thousands of customer reviews that tell of the horrible way that SunTrust treats its customers.
 Please don’t make the mistake I did.

 It would be better if you never set foot in a SunTrust bank.
 Don’t trust SunTrust.

-Review about: Suntrust Banking Service.
+Product or Service Mentioned: Suntrust Banking Service.

 Reason of review: Fraud.